aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training-fsdp/README.md

 ```

-It can take approximately an hour for the scrip to finish.
+The script fine-tunes the databricks/dolly-v2-7b model with the tiny_shakespeare dataset, and it can take approximately an hour to finish.
+Once it is done, the fine tuned model will be available in the S3 bucket specified as a parameter, which can be deployed for inference as needed.

 The terraform plan deploys a custom dashboard in CloudWatch  named "distributed-ml-training-fsdp" with memory and utilization of the GPUs in the cluster.
 Once the training finishes, it should show GPUs utilized near 100% and memory between 10 and 20 GB used.

 ## Clean up